ServiceManager class

 A list of service names this service depends on.
 Variant(), no default.

-Pass an Array("OtherSvc1", "OtherSvc2").
-When the SCM is asked to start the service, it auto-starts the listed dependencies first; if any dependency fails to start, the SCM aborts the start of this service.
-The package packs the array into the double-null-terminated string that CreateServiceW expects.
+When the SCM is asked to start this service, it auto-starts every listed dependency first.
+If any dependency fails to start, the SCM aborts the start of this service.
+The package converts the array into the double-null-terminated string that CreateServiceW expects when Install is called.

 .DependentServices = Array("MSMQ", "LanmanServer")